Walter Mondale: Early life

 Walter Frederick Mondale was born on January 5, 1928, in Ceylon, Minnesota, to Theodore Sigvaard Mondale, a Methodist minister, and his second wife Claribel Hope (née Cowan), a part-time music teacher.
 Mondale had two full brothers, Clarence, (known as Pete) and William (known as Mort).
 Their half-brother Lester Mondale became a Unitarian minister.
 The brothers' paternal grandparents were Norwegian immigrants, with some distant German ancestry, and their paternal grandfather Frederik Mundal had emigrated from Norway with his family in 1856, eventually settling in the southern part of Minnesota in 1864.
 The surname "Mondale" was Americanized from that of Mundal, a valley and village in the Fjærland region of Norway.
-His mother was born in Iowa, the daughter of an immigrant father, Robert Cowan, who was born in Seaforth, Ontario; she was of Scottish and English descent.
+His mother was born in Iowa, the daughter of a Canadian immigrant father, Robert Cowan (1861-1950), who was born a British subject in Seaforth, Ontario six years before Canadian Confederation; she was of Scottish and English descent.

 In his youth, Mondale's family thought the names "Walter" and "Frederick" were too stilted for a boy, so they called him "Fritz", a common German and Scandinavian diminutive form of Friedrich or Frederick.
 Due to the Great Depression, Mondale grew up in poverty.
 His family moved from Ceylon to Heron Lake in 1934, and to Elmore in 1937.
 Throughout his youth, Mondale was influenced heavily by his father's religious beliefs, including support for the civil rights movement.
 In 1948, his father died of a stroke.
 Mondale attended public schools and then Macalester College for two years before transferring to the University of Minnesota, from which he graduated cum laude with a Bachelor of Arts degree in political science in 1951.